DILLI DILWALON KI

 2006

 Thus, the displays seem alluring (one may as well remember the association of black and white with photography of the past and documentaries in general).
-There is a fallacy in this transaction; meaning is offered on a surface d a canvas (cloth) of a pair of jeans trousers turned inside out- cloth upon cloth.
+There is a fallacy in this transaction; meaning is offered on a surface of canvas (cloth) of a pair of jeans trousers turned inside out—cloth upon cloth.
 They are simulacra of presences.
 They are to vanish like an inside-out object vanishes.
-This ephemera is dedicated to me city- the offer of meanings and presences and the deferrals, that the criticality of an author/ artist engages in and questions.
+This ephemera is dedicated to me city—the offer of meanings and presences and the deferrals, that the criticality of an author/ artist engages in and questions.